bobmarks/matie/README.md

 However, it comes into it's own once you start playing with it's configuration.
 This is achieved via `insert` containing YAML which can dynamically change the behaviour of the UI.
 As mentioned about there is 3 columns (`type`, `name` and `value` - the list of available `type` values are as follows: -

 1. `table` - this is the main type and describes a single database table.
+2. `tables` - a way to define multiple tables quickly.
-2. `view` - this isn't tied to a database table and but can display a view / query (but supports custom update queries).
+3. `view` - this isn't tied to a database table and but can display a view / query (but supports custom update queries).
-3. `global` - this is used to set security, default values in `table` and `view` sections.
+4. `global` - this is used to set security, default values in `table` and `view` sections.

-### 4.1 Matie Table Definitions
+### 4.1 Matie `table` Definitions

 Table definitions are used to add / remove database table definitions and also how the columns of each table and displayed / managed.

-#### 4.1.1 Table Definitions Example - 2 Simple Views
+#### 4.1.1 Table Definitions Example - 2 Simple tables.

     insert into _m (type,    name,        value)
             values ('table', 'room',      'Rooms'),